 Who We Are

-We are Maine-based professionals with extensive international experience, who are committed to fostering effective intercultural communication.
+We are Maine-based professionals with extensive cross-cultural experience and training, who are committed to bridging across difference.

-A Mainer by birth, Liz is co-founder of Maine Intercultural Communication Consultants.
+A Mainer by birth, Liz is co-founder of Maine Intercultural Communication Consultants and its principal consultant.
 She lived in the Middle East for many years, where she taught students from around the world at the American University in Dubai, with a focus on effective cross-cultural communication.
-Since returning to Maine, Liz has applied her knowledge of the Middle East, cultural competency, and intercultural communication to help Maine businesses, non-profits, municipalities, hospitals, and schools effectively recruit and retain a diverse workforce and serve diverse populations.
+Since returning to the United States, Liz has applied her knowledge of the Middle East and Islam, cultural competency, and intercultural communication to help Maine businesses, non-profits, municipalities, hospitals, and schools effectively recruit and retain a diverse workforce and serve populations diverse in terms of national origin, race, class, and age, among other differences.
+Her most recent work has taken her back to Dubai, advising international university professors on best practices for inclusion and engagement of students from diverse backgrounds and experiences.
 Liz has also served on the faculty of the University of Southern Maine (USM) and Portland Adult Education.
-In addition to being trained at the Intercultural Communication Institute in Portland, Oregon, Liz holds degrees from Mount Holyoke College and Reed College, and a Certificate in Mediation from USM.
+In addition to being trained at the Intercultural Communication Institute in Portland, Oregon (USA) Liz holds degrees from Mount Holyoke College in Women and Gender Studies and Reed College, and a Certificate in Mediation from USM.

 Content Area Experts